 These days, the innovation occurring in the public clean water utility sector is both exciting and breathtaking.
-Not long ago clean water agencies were content to do their job, out of sight and out of mind, using traditional operational techniques.
-But now, they seek to be more active participants in building long-term economic and environmental sustainability in their communities by pursing new business models, advancing creative ideas to challenging problems, and producing valuable products.
+Not long ago, clean water agencies were content to do their job, out of sight and out of mind, using traditional operational techniques.
+But now, they seek to be more active participants in building long-term economic and environmental sustainability in their communities by pursuing new business models, advancing creative ideas to challenging problems, and producing valuable products.

 Nothing embodies this new spirit of innovation more cogently than the “Utility of the Future (UOTF)” concept.
-At its heart, the UOTF movement is about utilities moving beyond just complying with the CWA, to embracing innovative approaches and technologies related to energy production – e.g., water reuse, green infrastructure, non-traditional partnerships, and more – that improve environmental performance, while lowering costs and increasing revenue.
+At its heart, the UOTF movement is about utilities moving beyond just complying with the CWA, to embracing innovative approaches and technologies related to energy production–e.g., water reuse, green infrastructure, non-traditional partnerships, and more–that improve environmental performance while lowering costs and increasing revenue.
 NACWA is proud to have spearheaded the UOTF movement and worked with other organizations in the water sector to advance the effort.